cloudmailin/docs.cloudmailin.com/content/features/spam_filtering.md

 | Field | Description |
 | ----- | ----------- |
-| `score` | The SpamAssasin assigned score.
-Spam assasin combines all of its rules and gives this score as the output.
+| `score` | The SpamAssassin assigned score.
+Spam assassin combines all of its rules and gives this score as the output.
 | `success` | Did the scan complete.
 This will be `true` or `false` and is not an indication of the SPAM status just the success of the scan taking place.
 | `symbols` | _(if present)_ The rule names that the message matched.
 | `description` | _(if present)_ A human readable table of rules, their score and a description.
 Helpful for getting started. |